 - large amounts of bycatch of juvenile fish and non-target species; and

 - the shortcomings of fisheries conservation and management efforts.

 The impacts of declining fish catches are being painfully felt by many coastal fishing communities around the globe.
 Jobs are lost and food is scarce.
 Impacts are also felt in the oceans as other marine species are left with fewer fish to eat.
 Overfishing affects the entire marine food web.
-But how do know when overfishing is occurring or when a stock is overfished?
+But how do you know when overfishing is occurring or when a stock is overfished?
 More importantly, can these conditions be reversed?

 After completing this investigation, you should be able to:

 - analyze annual fish landing, mortality, and biomass data;